Last Updated: March 6, 2023

 1. Long Way Round

-I remember watching the Long Way Round years ago (2004 in fact) and it is still clear in my memory.
-The world famous Ewan McGregor and one of his best friends Charlie Boorman pursue their passion for BMW motorbikes and adventure travel and head east from London, as far as they can.
+I remember watching the Long Way Round years ago (2004), which is still clear in my memory.
+The world-famous Ewan McGregor and one of his best friends Charlie Boorman, pursue their passion for BMW motorbikes and adventure travel and head east from London, as far as possible.

-The total journey was nearly 19 thousand miles (33,000 kms) and took them through Europe, overland through Asia (Russia, Kazakhstan and Mongolia) all the way to the USA and New York.
+The journey was nearly 19 thousand miles (33,000 kms) and took them through Europe, overland through Asia (Russia, Kazakhstan and Mongolia) to the USA and New York.

-They do take a crew with them of course, but this is hardcore overland travel at its best.
-No script, all the hardships shown.
-And boy did they have a difficult time in some parts of Asia!
+Of course, they do take a crew with them, but this is hardcore overland travel at its best.
+No script, all the hardships are shown.
+Boy, they had a difficult time in some parts of Asia!

 2. Long Way Down